10 famous movies you didn’t know were filmed in Arizona | Phoenix New Times

 Audio By Carbonatix

-Since Arizona used to offer generous tax breaks for people looking to shoot films in the Grand Canyon State, a lot of classics were shot here — including some that might surprise you.
-From desert locales in faraway lands to sci-fi landscapes, our state has lent its scenery to some great movies.
+Over the decades, plenty of classic films were shot here — including some that might surprise you.
+From desert locales in faraway lands to sci-fi landscapes, Arizona scenery has been the backdrop of some truly great movies.

-Here are 10 of our favorite movies shot in Arizona.
+Here are 10 movies you may not have known were filmed in Arizona.

 While most of this classic tale of love and longing was shot in a studio in Van Nuys, California, one of the film's hotel scenes was shot in Flagstaff's Hotel Monte Vista, which was a common lodging spot for famous actors during Hollywood's golden age.